|

 Board and Director

-Dr. Nudelman is a Board Certified family medicine
+Dr. Nudelman is a Board Certified

-physician who combines clinical work with medical
+family medicine physician who combines clinical work

-of family medicine at Brown University.
-She received her
+assistant professor of family medicine at Brown

-MD from University of Pittsburgh and her BA from
+Pittsburgh and her BA from University of Michigan,

-Medicine at Brown University.
-Her interest in lymphedema
+University.
+Her interest in lymphedema stems from

-stems from personal experience and her subsequent
+personal experience and her subsequent discovery of

-inability to discover a physician who was capable of or
+to discover a physician who was capable of or

 interested in managing the condition.
 Her goal is to

-provide education and information about lymphedema and
+provide education and information about lymphedema

-in their patients.
+condition in their patients.

 top of page